TylusDawkins/u2_hw_express_fruits/README.md

 ___
 ## Requirements
 - The project must be initialized as a `Node.js` and set up as an express app.
+- All routes should be working on http://localhost:3001/
 - All basic routes must send the proper data specified for the route using express's request and response objects
 - All fruit routes must send the proper data specified for the route using express's request and response objects